Ultimate Thai Food: 21 Of The Best Thai Dishes That Blew My Mind

 #7 Gaeng Keow Wan - Green Curry

-A staple in my own cooking, this fragrant, creamy curry made from fresh green chillies, coconut milk, and a host of aromatic herbs and spices is a Thai classic.
+A staple in our own cooking, this fragrant, creamy curry made from fresh green chillies, coconut milk, and a host of aromatic herbs and spices is a Thai classic.
 It's rich, slightly sweet, and wonderfully aromatic which makes it popular with dinner guests.

 #8 Massaman Curry - A fusion of Thai and Indian flavours